WhittleGuy/pwnagotchi-docs/pwnagotchi.md

 ### Internet Connection

 Once connected, I needed to set up my host machine and the Raspberry Pi Zero for NAT forwarding.
-I recommend using the [script](https://pwnagotchi.ai/configuration/#host-connection-sharing) provided by pwnagotchi, so you may want to try that first on your machine.then developing your own if you have any issues.
+I recommend using the [script](https://pwnagotchi.ai/configuration/#host-connection-sharing) provided by pwnagotchi, developing your own if you have any issues.
 I ended up writing my own so that I could learn the process better and make a few tweaks that helped on my system.

 ##### Contents of `internet_share.sh`